MHSanaei/3x-ui/README.md

 - Threshold for Expiration time and Traffic to report in advance
 - Support client report menu if client's telegram username added to the user's configurations
 - Support telegram traffic report searched with UUID (VMESS/VLESS) or Password (TROJAN) - anonymously
-- Menu based bot
+- Menu-based bot
-- Search client by email ( only admin )
+- Search client by email (only admin)
 - Check all inbounds
 - Check server status
 - Check depleted users
 - Receive backup by request and in periodic reports
-- Multi language bot
+- Multi-language bot

 ### Setting up Telegram bot

 - Start [Botfather](https://t.me/BotFather) in your Telegram account:
     ![Botfather](./media/botfather.png)

 - Create a new Bot using /newbot command: It will ask you 2 questions, A name and a username for your bot.
 Note that the username has to end with the word "bot".
     ![Create new bot](./media/newbot.png)